Marriage and Family Therapist (MFT) – What is it?

 MFT vs. Psychologist?

-The roles of MFTs and Clinical Psychologists can overlap but there are also some key differences between the two professions.
+The roles of licensed MFTs and Clinical Psychologists can overlap but there are also some key differences between the two professions.
 The primary difference is how each conceptualizes the presenting issues.
 MFTs look at their clients in the context of their relationships, whereas psychologists focus more on the individual In addition, the training and education requirements are very different.
 An MFT requires a master's degree whereas clinical psychology is a doctoral degree.

 How long does it take to get an MFT license?